Are you approaching peri-menopause or menopause and wondering “What happened to my butt”!

 Squat, Squat and Squat!

 How you actually squat will determine how much success you’ll have building your butt muscles.

 You MUST – sit your butt back when you squat.
 Always imagine you’re about to sit back onto the loo!
 It may sound a bit ‘wrong’ to cue you like that – but you’ll always get the action right after hearing this!

 Try putting your body under load when you squat by holding some fairly heavy DB’s.
 This’ll really get your butt (glutes) fired up.

 Hold your squat in the lowest position for a count of 3-5 seconds before you come up.
 Nice and slow and controlled!

 Or try pulsing at the lowest position for 3-5 seconds before you come up for a real butt (glute) burn!

 Do 3 sets of 12-15 reps, worked into your routine every couple of days.

 I’ve got great tips on Instagram and Facebook for squatting and reverse lunging (another great one for your butt).
 Check out the posts in the first week of September 2018.

 Invest in a set of Slides.
 This affordable training tool gets you doing some fantastic lower body movements that REALLY work your butt muscles.

 OR invest in a Freeform Board.
-This is a fabulous but fairly expensive training tool that also allows you to really target your leg and butt muscles.
+This is a fabulous but slightly more expensive training tool, that also allows you to really target your leg and butt muscles.

 Exercise Sliders can be brought on Amazon.

 Freeform Board – www.sportstek.com.au, www.aokhealth.com

 Try the VIDEO workouts in my programs.
 They’re all focused on working your butt (glute) muscles with a mixture of………